realm/roc-ios/Readme.md

 ### Realm Platform

-This application demonstrates features of the [Realm Platform](https://realm.io/products/realm-platform/) and needs to have a working instance of the Realm Object Server version 2.x to make data available between instances of the CrowdCircle app.
+This application demonstrates features of the [Realm Platform](https://realm.io/products/realm-platform/) and needs to have a working instance of the Realm Object Server version 2.x to make data available between instances of the RChat app.
 The Realm Object Server can be installed via npm as a node application for macOS or Linux.
 Please see the [installation instructions](https://realm.io/docs/get-started/installation/developer-edition/).

 This repo also has a minimal server suitable for testing whose only requirement for pre-existing software is nodejs and npm.
 Installation/setup/operation of this server is convered in the installation section below.